KuhakuPixel/AceTheGame/README.md

   This feature  enables users to effortlessly manipulate various in-app memories like coins, items, and health through graphical interface.
 Additionally, it provides advanced capabilities for crafting hacks such as fly (by freezing y value) or teleportation.

-- Non rooted support for android application (patching)
+- Non rooted support for android application

-  This work by installing the memory scanning/editing library into the apk itself, Then start a function which start a service to scan/edit its own memories Hence no root is needed
+  This support utilizes an ingenious method to bypass root requirements.
+By patching the apk, it integrates a memory scanning/editing library directly into the app itself.
+Subsequently, a function triggers a service that scans and modifies application's own memory, eliminating the need for root access.

 - Bypassing In-App Purchases (**BETA** version)